Springs of north and east-central Florida

 Steps to reduce pollution and groundwater usage and minimize other impacts on the springs are at the heart of many projects and initiatives now under way.
 The state of Florida has made protection of Florida’s springs one of its highest environmental priorities.

-The district is partnering in the priority, pursuing protection and restoration of springs through a comprehensive Springs Protection Initiative that includes scientific research, restoration projects, water use regulation, water supply planning and stakeholder outreach.
+The district continues to build on partnerships with many entities, pursuing protection and restoration of springs through scientific research, restoration projects, water use regulation, water supply planning and stakeholder outreach.

-Spring restoration projects in the Initiative may include reuse projects that offset groundwater withdrawals, wastewater relocation projects and wastewater treatment plant upgrades in critical locations, and stormwater treatment projects and/or upgrades in key areas.
+Spring restoration projects may include reuse projects that offset groundwater withdrawals, wastewater relocation projects and wastewater treatment plant upgrades in critical locations, and stormwater treatment projects and/or upgrades in key areas.

 |Magnitude||Volume of Flow (Discharge)|

 |3||1 to 10 cfs|

 |8||0.00028 cfs or less|

 gpm = gallons per minute